KASanders/KASanders.github.io/about.md

 </li>
 </ul>

-Using Tesseract OCR, I have digitized all 219 of these stories (c.
+Using [Tesseract OCR](https://ancientgreekocr.org/), I have digitized all 219 of these stories (c.
 60k words).
 Please contact me if you would like the Greek text.
 It makes for great supplemental reading for intermediate students!

 I am working to encode the text to the latest TEI/ Epidoc standards.
 A further goal is to collate several manuscripts to produce an app crit, as well as the integration of mapping tools.

-Check out my full CV [here](/assets/CV_Sanders_web.pdf)
+Check out my full CV [here](/assets/CV_Sanders_web.pdf).

 # About
 I'm currently a Visiting Assistant Professor at the University of the South (Sewanee) in Sewanee, TN, where I live with my wife Hannah and my dog Hugo.